bitrise-io/devcenter/_articles/deploy/ios-deploy/deploying-an-ios-app-for-external-testing.md

 published: false

 ---
 Before deploying your app to the App Store, you might want to release it to external testers who can test it on their devices outside the development environment.
-You can do this by exporting an .ipa file with the **ad-hoc** export method.
+If you do not want to use Testflight, then you can do this by exporting an .ipa file with the **ad-hoc** export method.

 {% include message_box.html type="important" title="Using Testflight" content="If you wish to invite external testers using Testflight, you CANNOT use the **ad-hoc** export method.
 You need an .ipa with the **app-store** export method."%}